Levofloxacin-Vertex, 250 mg 5 pcs

 Treatment

-In case of overdose, close monitoring of the patient is required, including monitoring of the electrocardiogram.
+In case of overdose, careful monitoring of the patient is required, including electrocardiogram monitoring.

-The treatment should be symptomatic.
-In case of acute overdose gastric lavage and administration of antacids to protect the gastric mucosa are indicated.
-Levofloxacin is not excreted by dialysis (hemodialysis peritoneal dialysis and continuous peritoneal dialysis).
+Treatment should be symptomatic.
+In case of acute overdose, gastric lavage and administration of antacids are indicated to protect the gastric mucosa.
+Levofloxacin is not eliminated by dialysis (hemodialysis, peritoneal dialysis and continuous peritoneal dialysis).
 There is no specific antidote.

 ---|---|